Gozala/workspace/pages/Service as a DAG.md

 - All our UCANs can be modeled as follows
 	- `with` - Encodes mutable space identifier `did:key` or `did:mailto`
 	- `can` - Encodes IPLD path within the space
-	- `nb` - Encodes one of the universal `Operation` to be executed -
+	- `nb` - Encodes one of the universal `Operation` to be executed (as per schema below)
 - ```ipldsch
-  # All UCANS can be structed as
-  # with: DID
-  # can: IPLD Path
-  # nb: Command

-  type union Command {
+  type Operation Command {
     # Whatever the value is
     Any "put"
     Get "get"
     Delete "delete"
     List "list"
   } representation keyed

+  type Put

   type Delete unit representation emptymap type Get unit representation emptymap